Razyapoo/KGBClusteringDocumentation/research_documentation.md

 From this point on, we can introduce the term "[hierarchy](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-relationship)" into use and formulate the following main criteria:
 - There can be [hierarchical](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-relationship) and [non-hierarchical](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#non-hierarchical-relationship-) (ordinary, represented by an edge) relationships between nodes
-- A parent node is an aggregation of child nodes place inside
+- A parent node is an aggregation of child nodes placed inside
 - The [hierarchical expansion](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-expansions) (from the list of available expansions) must show the expansion [within (inside)](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-relationship) the expanded node
 - It should be possible in the configuration to determine if the relationship is hierarchical or non-hierarchical
 - A non-hierarchical edge can lead between nodes placed in the different hierarchies, even if one of them or both contain child nodes inside
 - Child nodes can be collapsed into parent nodes.
-In such case, all edges of child nodes are moved to the parent node (more in [user_documentation.md](user_documentation.md#edge_moving))
+In such case, all edges of child nodes are moved to the parent node (more in the [user documentation](user_documentation.md#edge_moving))
-- Nodes having the same [hierarchical class](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-class) must be place in the same [hierarchical group](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-group)
+- Nodes having the same [hierarchical class](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-class) must be place in the same [hierarchical group](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-group).
+Here hierarchical class represents an equivalence class and hierarchical group contains only one equivalence class
-- It should be possible to define [visual groups](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#visual-group) - big clusters of nodes that might not belong to some hierarchy
+- It should be possible to define [visual groups](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#visual-group) - big clusters of nodes that might not belong to some hierarchy.
+Here visual class represents an equivalence class and visual group contains only one equivalence class

 We also introduce the map-style zoom used in mapping platforms, so that when you zoom in, you see more detail in terms of nodes, and when you zoom out, you see less detail in terms of nodes.
-In analogy with maps, we introduce the concept of [hierarchy levels](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-level).
+In analogy with maps, we introduce the concept of [hierarchical levels](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-level).
 An example is shown in the Figure 5 below.

 <p align="center">
     <img src="img/map_style_zoom.png" alt="map_style_zoom" title="Map style zoom" width="600"/><br/>
     <em>Figure 5.
-Map-style zoom (screenshots 1-4).
-Czechia, which is placed at the level 0, is an aggregation of cities placed at the level 1 (screenshots 1 and 3), and analogously, MFF, which is placed at the level 0, is an aggregation of departments placed at the level 1 (screenshots 2 and 4).
-In case there are several different hierarchical groups, the lowest hierarchical level will show the last ancestor of each hierarchy and they will not be grouped or collapsed (screenshots 5 and 6).</em>
+Map-style zoom (screenshots 1-6).
+Czechia (google maps, screenshot 1), which is placed at the level 0, is an aggregation of cities placed at the level 1 (screenshot 3), and analogously, MFF (screenshot 2), which is placed at the level 0, is an aggregation of departments placed at the level 1 (screenshot 4).
+In case there are several different hierarchical groups, the lowest hierarchical level will show the last ancestor of each hierarchy and they will not be grouped or collapsed (screenshots 5 (countries) and 6 (departments and subjects)).</em>
 </p>

 The point is not to stick with the "Departments and Subjects" topic only, but to make it abstract and reusable with other topics.